Berkshire County Court Records

 Jurisdiction by Offense Type

-- District Court: Misdemeanor charges, motor vehicle offenses, and certain felonies that fall within concurrent jurisdiction.
+- District Court: Misdemeanor charges, motor vehicle offenses, and certain felonies within concurrent jurisdiction.
 The three District Court locations — Central Berkshire (Pittsfield), Northern Berkshire (North Adams), and Southern Berkshire (Great Barrington) — each serve designated geographic areas within the county.

 - Juvenile Court: Criminal matters involving defendants under the age of 18 are adjudicated in the Berkshire Juvenile Court.